akamhy/videohash/README.md

-You can change the algorithm used to generate the hash of the collage.
+You can change the algorithm used to generate the hash of the collage via the `image_hash` argument.
 The default algorithm is `average_hash`.

 ```python
 >>> hash = videohash.from_url("https://www.youtube.com/watch?v=PapBjpzRhnA", image_hash="crop_resistant_hash")